DNA64/winclassic/README.md

 ## Step 3.

-Launch Windows.
+Launch the Windows Icon on your classic.
-The un-install script will run and remove the Install folder, Windows folder and contents.
+The un-install script will run and remove the Installation and any related items.

 ## Step 4.

 You may now un-install Windows through H2CE as you would any game/app, by un-checking the box next to it and syncing with your system.

 Windows should now be fully and properly un-installed!
-There may still be some files left behind that H2CE wasn't able to remove, to be sure, ftp into the system and check the following directory.
-If found, remove it.
+Just to be sure, you can always ftp into the system using Hakchi2 CE (Tools > Open FTP Client) and check the following directory (Below).
+If found, you may safely remove it and any contents.

 NAND:
 > var/lib/hakchi/games/snes-usa/.storage/CLV-O-HNUZA/